Falco90/hypertui/README.md

-# Hypertui
+# HyperTui

-[Hypertui]is a terminal user interface (TUI) for on-chain data on Ethereum.
-It makes use of Envio's HyperSync feature to query Ethereum and EVM compatible chains.
+HyperTui is a tool that displays on-chain data and analytics in a terminal user interface (TUI)!
+It makes use of Envio's [HyperSync](https://docs.envio.dev/docs/HyperSync/overview) feature to query Ethereum and EVM compatible chains.
+It heavily leverages the [Ratatui](https://ratatui.rs/) library to create the UI.
 Hypertui is created during ETHOnline 2024.

 ## Installation